mrINEX/learn-English/README.md

 words: need-needed, [accident], [immediately], die-died, [dead], hurt, hurt-hurt-hurt, put-put-put, teach-taught-taught, during,
        [safe], save, danger, [dangerous, serious, famous], hurt,
 sentence: Could you help me?
 [Nobody can help them.]
 I don't need your answer.
 What do you need?
 Help yourself.
 He needs some time.
 She hurt me.
 Do not hurt him.
 My head hurts.
 [Tell me where it hurts?]
 You should leave immediately.
 [Their love will never die.]
 He died from cancer.
 [He is dead.]
 Nobody wants to die.
 We feel safe in this town.
 [It will save you one hour.]
 We wish you a safe trip.
 [Danger!
 Keep out!]
 It is dangerous.
 Is it safe?
 Is it dangerous?
 He is trying to save his money.

+27.06
+words: urgent, important, immediately, [education], [simple], past, present, [-(not +)reduce], notice, improve,
+       [important decision], have-had-had,
+sentence: This problem is the most urgent.
+[She decided to leave immediately.
+This question is urgent.]
+He is in urgent need of help.
+He lives a simple life.
+It is not simple to find her house.
+He never gets up at seven.
+I want to become a famous writer.
+Olga likes to play chess.
+[What did he answer?]
+Sorry, I forgot to call you.
+[He let me go.]
+You should stay in bed if you feel sick.
+[You hurt me.
+What did you do yesterday?]
+What will you do tomorrow?